All insights

 1. Log into the CPF portal and pull the exact accrued interest number for each owner on the title.

-2. Get a realistic valuation — not a gut guess, an actual valuer's assessment or a recent comparable transaction analysis.
+2. Get a realistic valuation, not a gut guess, an actual valuer's assessment or a recent comparable transaction analysis.

-3. Run the deployable-cash calculation: sale price − outstanding loan − CPF refund (principal + accrued interest) − 2% transaction costs.
+3. Run the deployable-cash calculation: sale price outstanding loan CPF refund (principal + accrued interest) 2% transaction costs.
 That's what you actually have for the next step.

 If the number is smaller than you expected, you're not alone.
 Most upgraders haven't done this calculation honestly.
 The ones who do are the ones who avoid the post-completion regret.

-Book the 4-Pillar Portfolio Audit
+Book the Property Portfolio Analysis

 Two hours.
 We pull your exact CPF accrued interest, model deployable cash at sale, and project the lifetime CPF trajectory under your upgrade scenarios.
 Numbers first, decision second.